clashofclanshackdevteam/clashofclanshack/README.md

 * Adobe Dreamweaver

 ## Libraries Used
-A little jQuerrt and DOM manipulators, but all the Code, Frameworks and Physics was custom built.
+A little jQuery and DOM manipulators, but all the Code, Frameworks and Physics was custom built.

 ## About Clash of Clans Hack 8 Dev Team